 See event listings and more articles in this edition of Agri-News: April 11, 2022 issue

-“Canola prices have risen dramatically during the last year to all-time highs, with new crop November 2022 canola futures currently trading near $960/tonne,” says Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“Canola prices have risen dramatically during the last year to all-time highs, with new crop November 2022 canola futures currently trading near $960/tonne,” says Neil Blue, provincial crops market analyst with the Alberta government.
 “Continuing strong demand for oilseeds across the world, together with the drought-reduced canola crop in Canada and the northern U.S. have pushed prices up.”

 Fall-delivered canola contract prices are in the $930 to $960/tonne range, depending on basis levels.
 Blue points out those are potentially profitable prices, even with the high fertilizer and fuel costs.
 Weather dependent, there is potential for a resurgence in canola and other oilseed production, and lower prices, this year.

 “To the extent that one is confident in their 2022 canola production and seed quality, contracting 10-15% of expected production seems like a good idea.
 For producers reluctant to forward contract before harvest, with last year’s drought in vivid memory, a put option is worth considering.”

 Options are a subset of the futures market and are specific to a certain commodity and futures month for that commodity.
 For those producers willing to open a futures account, an option may offer hedging advantages.
 Some grain companies offer a similar product to a put option, but with a delivery commitment attached to their contract.

 Purchasing a put option gives the buyer of that option the right, but not obligation, to enter into a “sell” futures position at a predefined price (called the strike price) anytime before that option’s expiry date, and regardless of what the futures price does.